SaaS Application Performance Monitoring with 24/7 DevOps Support

 The Solution

-Cloud SaaS Performance Monitoring and Infrastructure Optimization for Stability and Growth
+SaaS Performance Monitoring and Infrastructure Optimization

-To resolve these challenges, we applied a combination of cloud SaaS performance monitoring, security improvements, and infrastructure automation.
+To resolve these challenges, we applied a combination of SaaS performance monitoring, security improvements, and infrastructure automation.

 Overcoming Infrastructure Hurdles

-Our first step was establishing a monitoring system to identify areas for improvement and prevent system downtimes.
+Firstly, our DevOps engineers established a monitoring system to identify areas for improvement and prevent system downtimes.
 To manage the issue with auto-scaling groups (ASG) and EC2 instance terminations, we deployed Amazon OpenSearch Service.
 The solution ensured the collection of logs that could provide deeper insights into errors.

 Grafana was then configured to visualize dashboards for all core services, alerting our 24/7 support team and clients to potential disruptions.
 Additionally, Zabbix provided insights into EC2 instance utilization and resource availability, along with checks, such as certificate expiration and automated backups.